 Furthermore, since Tenerife is an island, we cannot talk about the south of Tenerife without mentioning its beautiful beaches where it is pleasant to relax, swim or practice various water sports.

-There is a lot to tell about southern Tenerife and what to see or do.
+There is much to tell about southern Tenerife and what to see or do.
 So we list below the things to do in South Tenerife, and then continuing this post, we also go to deepen the discussion related to every single point.

 TOP Things to do in South Tenerife.
 Here’s the list: